indiana-university/automated-transcription-service/google/README.md

 # Google Cloud
  Automated Transcription Service using the speech-to-text API in Google Cloud.

-The sttparser.py script takes a JSON response file as an argument and prints out a formatted transcript.
+The sttparser.py script takes a JSON response file as an argument and prints out a formatted text transcript.
 An optional "speakers" argument allows you to specify whether or not to use speaker diarization.
 The JSON response file can be a local file or a file stored in a Google Cloud Storage bucket.

+The sttparser_to_docx.py script outputs a docx file.

 Without speakers:
 ```